RobbieWagner/Snowstorm/README.md

 To stay alive, you will have to find sources of wamrth all around you.
 Can you survive?

 To play the game:
-Head to the "releases" section of the main repository page on GitHub (github.com/RobbieWagner/Snowstorm) Select the version you would like to play (later versions will have more content than older ones) Download the game file (Antivirus software may false-positive detect this file as a virus) Unzip the game file in your file explorer
+Head to the "releases" section of the main repository page on GitHub (github.com/RobbieWagner/Snowstorm).
+Select the version you would like to play (later versions will have more content than older ones).
+Download the game file (Antivirus software may false-positive detect this file as a virus).
+Unzip the game file in your file explorer.
-Open the file marked as "Snowstormv#.#.#"
+Open the file marked as "Snowstormv#.#.#".
 Enjoy!